commercionetwork/commercionetwork/docs/README.md

 Support could be also asked to the community subscribing into our [Discord](https://discord.com/invite/N7DxaDj5sW)

-Keep in touch with us throught our socialmedia channel ses link above
+Keep in touch with us throught our socialmedia channels available on top menu